actingweb/actingwebdemo/actingweb-spec.rst

 and may only allow GET and POST.
 Also, some application frameworks or browsers may not support other methods.
 Wherever a method other than GET and POST is specified in this document, the parameter
-\_method='true\_method' and the http header X-HTTP-Method-Override:
+\_method='true\_method' MUST be supported and the http header X-HTTP-Method-Override:
-'true\_method' MUST be supported as alternative ways to specify the intended http method.
+'true\_method' MAY be supported as alternative ways to specify the intended http method.

 IANA Considerations